a11yproject/a11yproject.com/src/posts/2021-08-25-starting-a-design-with-accessibility.md

   - quicktip
 ---

 Designing with accessibility in mind from the start is even better than [reviewing a design for accessibility](https://www.a11yproject.com/posts/2021-08-14-reviewing-a-design-for-accessibility/).
-It helps us consider the wide range of people who use our product.
+It helps us consider the wide range of people who use our products and services.

 Here are three things we can do to start a design with accessibility.